Firefighter Career in Mississippi

-- Mode of Education: Both Online and Campus Teaching
+- Mode of education: Online and campus teaching

-- Courses Offered: Certificate in Fire Science/Firefighting and Associate’s in Fire Science and Firefighting
+- Courses offered: Certificate in Fire Science and Associates in Fire Science

 Firefighter Salary in Mississippi

-Similar to every other profession, how much a Firefighter gets paid in Mississippi can vary depending on the location and employee’s experience, certifications, education, and skills.
+Similar to every other profession, how much firefighters get paid in Mississippi can vary and often depend on the location and employee’s experience, certifications, education, and skills.
 According to the Bureau of Labor Statistics, firefighters can expand their careers with postsecondary education and certifications, specifically at the paramedic level.
-Additionally, while some firefighters work in very small departments subjected to limited budgets, others work in urban areas with much higher financial offers.
+Additionally, while some firefighters work in very small departments subjected to limited budgets, others work in urban areas with much higher financial coffers.

 Firefighter Jobs in Mississippi

-The work profile of a firefighter is absolutely integral to community safety and security, thereby creating a massive demand across the globe.
-With over 400 fire stations across the state of Mississippi, there are plenty of opportunities for the firefighters.
+The work profile of a firefighter is integral to community safety and security, thereby creating a massive demand across the globe.
+With over 414 fire stations across the state of Mississippi, there are plenty of opportunities for the firefighters.

 The state recruits over 3,000 firefighters to protect against wild and urban fires.
 It has nearly 100 fire inspectors and investigators along with over 2,060 emergency medical technicians (EMTs) and paramedics.
-Further, the employment of firefighters in the United States is expected to increase by 5% every year between 2014 and 2024.
+Further, the employment of firefighters is expected to increase by 5% every year between 2014 and 2024.